InfuseAI/primehub-site/docs/getting_started/kubernetes_on_ubuntu_machine.md

 ### Quick Verification

-Access nginx-ingress with the magic `.nip.io` domain, with your `EXTERNAL-IP`:
+Access nginx-ingress with the domain or magic `.nip.io` domain, with your `EXTERNAL-IP`:

 ```
 curl http://1.2.3.4.nip.io